omeka/Documentation/source/Reference/hooks/admin_items_batch_edit_form.rst

 If adding form elements, name them "custom"

-See the :ref:`Admin styling guide` for details on CSS styling
+See :doc:`/Tutorials/understandingTheAdminCss` for details on CSS styling

 *********
 Arguments